-Airbus confirmed that one of its unmanned airliners took off automatically from Toulouse, France, last December.
+Airbus confirmed that one of its unmanned airliners took off automatically from Toulouse airport in France last December.

 The European aerospace company conducted a series of successful tests on autonomous flight last month, with two pilots on board but just in case.

-According to Airbus, the A350-1000 achieved eight perfect automatic takeoffs during a four and a half hour test.
+According to Airbus, the A350-1000 achieved eight perfect automatic takeoffs during a test that lasted four and a half hours.

-"While we were completing the alignment on the runway, waiting for the clearance from the air traffic control, we engaged the autopilot"Airbus test pilot, the captain explained in a statement Yann Beaufils.
+“While we completed the alignment on the runway, waiting for clearance from air traffic control, we engaged the autopilot”Airbus test pilot, the captain explained in a statement Yann Beaufils.

-“We moved the throttle levers to the take-off setting and monitored the plane.
-It started moving and accelerating automatically while maintaining the center line of the track, at the exact rotational speed entered into the system. "
+“We moved the throttle levers to the takeoff setting and monitored the airplane.
+It started moving and accelerating automatically while maintaining the center line of the runway, at the exact rotation speed entered into the system.”

-"The nose of the plane started to lift automatically and a few seconds later we were in the air."
+“The nose of the plane started to lift automatically and a few seconds later we were airborne.”

 Airbus successfully completed the first fully automatic take-off with unmanned airliners.

-In a video posted by Airbus, one of the pilots is seen with his hands off the controls as the A350-1000 successfully takes off.
+In a video released by Airbus, one of the pilots is seen with his hands away from the controls as the A350-1000 successfully takes off.

 A new technology